wrex/rexs.tips/content/guitar/Fundamentals/harmony/triads/FAD/index.md

 I've given each of these three shapes a name: A shape, F shape, and D shape.
 The names are just so I have something to refer to in the documentation for this course, I try *not* to think about shape names when playing!

 The following exercise will help you become intimately familiar with these major arpeggio shapes and how they interconnect.

-{{< tdgalert "triads/major-arpeggios" >}}
-The proficiency test for major arpeggios.
-{{< /tdgalert >}}
+TODO add major TDG test

 ## CAGED